CiscoDevNet/ansible-aci/docs/optimizing.md

 ## Using the `suppress_` options

-Two options are available to users on all ACI modules to assist with optimizing playbook performance by reducing API calls.
-These options can increase playbook performance at the expense of suppressing some features of the modules.
+Users of all ACI modules have two options for optimizing playbook performance by decreasing API calls.
+These parameters can improve playbook performance while disabling some module functionality.
+The goal of these suppress options is to limit the number of GET API calls to APIC, hence reducing APIC's workload and increasing playbook execution speed.

 ### `suppress_previous`